History of feminism: Feminist writing

-Empowered by The Feminine Mystique, new feminist activists of the 1970s addressed more political and sexual issues in their writing, including Gloria Steinem's Ms. magazine and Kate Millett's Sexual Politics.
+The publication of Betty Friedan's The Feminine Mystique has been credited with beginning the so-called "second wave" of feminist activism, during which time feminist writers furthered conversations about women's political and sexual concerns.
+Examples include Gloria Steinem's Ms. magazine and Kate Millett's Sexual Politics.
 Millett's bleak survey of male writers, their attitudes and biases, to demonstrate that sex is politics, and politics is power imbalance in relationships.
-Shulamith Firestone's The Dialectic of Sex described a revolution based in Marxism, referenced as the "sex war".
-Considering the debates over patriarchy, she claimed that male domination dated to "back beyond recorded history to the animal kingdom itself".
+Shulamith Firestone's The Dialectic of Sex described a feminist revolution based in Marxism, referenced as the "sex war."
+Considering the debates over patriarchy, she claimed that male domination dated to "back beyond recorded history to the animal kingdom itself."

 Germaine Greer's The Female Eunuch, Sheila Rowbotham's Women's Liberation and the New Politics, and Juliet Mitchell's Woman's Estate represent the English perspective.
 Mitchell argued that the movement should be seen as an international phenomenon with different manifestations based on local culture.
 British women drew on left-wing politics and organized small local discussion groups, partly through the London Women's Liberation Workshop and its publications, Shrew and the LWLW Newsletter.
 Although there were marches, the focus was on consciousness-raising, or political activism intended to bring a cause or condition to a wider audience.
 Kathie Sarachild of Redstockings described its function as such that women would "find what they thought was an individual dilemma is social predicament".

-Meanwhile, in the U.S., women's frustrations crystallized around the failure to ratify the Equal Rights Amendment during the 1970s.
-Susan Brownmiller's 1975 Against Our Will introduced an explicit agenda against male violence, specifically male sexual violence, in a treatise on rape.
-Her assertion that "pornography is the theory and rape the practice" created deep fault lines around the concepts of objectification and commodification.
-Brownmiller's other major book, In our Time (2000), is a history of women's liberation.
+US women's writing included works such as Susan Brownmiller's 1975 Against Our Will, which introduced an explicit agenda against male violence, specifically male sexual violence, in a treatise on rape.
+Her work has been referred to as "groundbreaking" due to its framing of rape as a social problem; it also had a fair number of critics, primarily from feminists of color, who took issue with Brownmiller's approach to race.
+Brownmiller's other major book, In Our Time (2000), is a history of women's liberation.

 In Academic circles, feminist theology was a growing interest.
 Phyllis Trible wrote extensively throughout the 1970s to critique biblical interpretation of the time, using a type of critique known as Rhetorical criticism.
 Trible's analysis of biblical text seeks to explain that the bible itself is not sexist, but that it is centuries of sexism in societies that have produced this narrative.